Greenwood College School: Fees

-The tuition fee for the 2025-2026 academic year is $47,170.
-For new students there is a one-time registration fee of $9,000.
-Tuition covers student participation in all school programs, including the Outdoor Leadership Program for grades 7 to 11, which includes trips to locations across Canada.
+The tuition fee for the 2026-2027 academic year is $49,530.
+For new students there is a one-time registration fee of $10,000.
+Tuition covers student participation in all school programs, including the Outdoor Education Program, which includes trips to locations across Canada.
 Like many independent schools with a Bring Your Own Device program, students are required to purchase a laptop with the required programs installed.

 Outdoor education

 With academics, Greenwood College School's students are immersed in the school's Outdoor Education Program.
 Greenwood's Outdoor Education program takes students outside for shared experiences, community building and facing challenges together to build lifelong connections.
 It includes trips in the fall and winter, considered to be essential character-building experiences that encourage the development of perseverance and leadership.

 The founders intended to create a school with strong academics, as well as a learning environment where children are given the opportunity to learn outdoors and leadership and teamwork are essential.